mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s2_mk1.rst

 Sampler mode
     This mode is activated by the button under the Sampler knob in the center of the mixer.
     Press an unlit pad to load the selected track in the library to the sampler.
-    Loaded and stopped sampler pads are lit dimm green.
+    Loaded and stopped sampler pads are lit dim green.
-    Press a dimm green pad to play a sampler.
+    Press a dim green pad to play a sampler.
     A playing sampler is lit green.
     Press a lit pad with :hwlabel:`SHIFT` to stop a sampler, or if it is already stopped, unload the sample.